kserve/website/docs/modelserving/logger/logger.md

 ### Create Trigger

-We now create a trigger to pass events to our message-dumper service.
+We now create a [trigger](https://knative.dev/docs/eventing/broker/triggers/) to forward the events to message-dumper service.
+The trigger can specify a filter that enables selection of relevant events based on the Cloud Event context attributes.

 === "yaml"
 ```yaml